George Gamble (racing driver)

-George Gamble (born 17 July 1996 in Nottingham, England) is a British racing driver currently competing in the British Touring Car Championship for Car Gods with Cicely Motorsport.
+George Gamble (born 17 July 1996 in Nottingham, England) is a British racing driver competing in the British Touring Car Championship with Toyota Gazoo Racing UK.
+He made his championship debut in 2022, driving for Car Gods with Cicely Motorsport.

 Career

 Karting

 Gamble competed in various karting championships from 2007 to 2010, competing against the likes of Formula 1 driver Alex Albon, Formula E driver Jake Dennis, and World Endurance Championship driver and former IndyCar driver Ed Jones.

 Ginetta Junior Championship

 Gamble made his car racing debut in the 2010 Ginetta Junior Winter Series with HHC Motorsport, and signed with TJ Motorsport for his debut full season in the main championship the following year.
 In the main championship he would finish 3rd overall with 3 wins.
 He also competed in the Winter Series in 2011, which he won.

 He signed with Hillspeed to compete in the 2012 championship, but he withdrew from the series after two rounds.

 Formula Renault BARC Winter Series

 Months after his Ginetta Junior withdrawal, Gamble competed in the Formula Renault BARC Winter Series with Hillspeed, where he finished 7th overall.